 In the early days of air conditioning, especially in the arid parts of the United States, evaporative cooling was still in broad-scale use.
 The boxy, adobe-style houses of the Southwest often have a roof structure designed to support the considerable weight of a shallow pond.
 When the roof is flooded, fans blow dry air across the liquid, speeding up evaporation.
 The cooled air is then routed through the building, a welcome relief in the hot summer months.
 These coolers sometimes called “swamp coolers” are economical to operate and are still in use in some areas.

 Modern air conditioning systems no longer rely on water for evaporation cooling.
 Gases like Freon or Puron are modern refrigerants that lower air temperature.
 The actual air conditioning unit is usually placed outside the building because it is a harmless and more efficient way to get rid of the inside heat (into the atmosphere).

 An important function of today’s AC system is to reduce the humidity levels inside the structure.
 Keeping the humidity levels low (in the area of 30%) reduces problems with mold and mildew, and helps to alleviate serious health problems for people who suffer from allergies.
 Also, dust mites find it difficult to survive in low humidity conditions.

 When an air conditioning unit is up and running, it works to maintain a pressure level throughout the entire structure.
 To help the unit work efficiently, doors and windows need to be closed so that the pressure can remain as constant as possible.
 For spot cooling, consider adding a small fan to move the air right where you need to up the comfort level.

-Bardi Heating and Air conditioning is an Atlanta area HVAC contractor specializing in design and installation of air conditioning systems for residential and commercial projects of any size.
-To learn more their services please visit http://www.Bardi.com.
+Bardi Heating, Cooling & Plumbing is an Atlanta area HVAC contractor specializing in the design and installation of air conditioning systems for residential and commercial projects of any size.
+To learn more about their services please visit them online.